newaetech/chipwhisperer/docs/getting-started.rst

 is meant to give you an overview of the most recent :ref:`major changes <getting_started-major_changes>`, and the provide a overview to get you :ref:`oriented <getting_started-overview>`.
-Consider this page the answer to "Help, I'm confused... there are two many websites that have resources related to ChipWhisperer".
+Consider this page the answer to "Help, I'm confused... there are too many websites that have resources related to ChipWhisperer".

 .. _getting_started-major_changes: